manymoments/manymoments.github.io/_posts/2020-07-21-what-is-a-cryptographic-hash-function.md

 However, the key insight you should keep in mind is that this "compression" is done by picking the output randomly, which has many interesting implications!
 (Well, the devil is in the details, but for now this intuition is good enough.)

-## A hash function is "random oracle"
+## A hash function is a "random oracle"

 Now, let's take a step away from mythical creatures in the sky and a step closer towards formalizing hash functions.